 | 3:30pm – 4:00pm | Hot Takes: Put your money where the consumer is

 Attention shifts fast, but budgets often lag.
 This session translates where Canadians actually spend time into smarter allocations across premium video, news, audio, live sports, and the open internet.
 Expect practical guidance on identity in a post-cookie world, de-duplicated reach, attention signals that matter, and the analytics that tie it all to business outcomes.
-Moderated by TBA, The Globe and Mail Panelists:
+Moderated by Brian Batenburg, Head of Digital Advertising Sales, Globe Media Group, The Globe and Mail Panelists:

 |